-Getting the hang of these poses will help create the building blocks of your practice and enable you to delve even deeper into yoga.
+Getting the hang of these basic poses will help create the building blocks of your practice and enable you to delve deeper into yoga with more ease.

 1. Easy Pose

 This yoga position is basically sitting comfortably crossed legged on the floor.
-You should feel at ease in the pose, so if you find that you can’t sit straight, or your knees are very high up, try sitting on a pillow to raise your hips.
+You should feel at ease in the pose, so if you find that you can’t sit straight, or your knees are very high up, try sitting on a cushion or some blocks to raise your hips.
 This is a great pose to begin any practice as it will help you to calm the mind, open your hips and strengthen your back.

 These two stretches are always done together and are a great way to learn how to connect movement with your breath, an essential aspect of yoga.
 These poses will help lubricate and mobilise your spine and increase your circulation.